ZetrextJG/ZetrextJG/README.md

 # Jakub Grzywaczewski - ZetrextJG

 ### 👨‍💻 About Me
-I'm a Research Engineer working at **MI2** and a Data Science MSc student at Warsaw University of Technology at the facult of Mathematics and Information Science.
+I'm a Research Engineer working at **MI2** and a Data Science MSc student at Warsaw University of Technology.

 Passionate about deep learning, generative models, data science and overall software development.